-Services include programs that will enhance or improve the academic, technical and employability skills of special population students.
-Southeastern Technical College is committed to developing and implementing procedures that will encourage and support each student in their pursuit of a rewarding career with emphasis on high skill, high wage or high demand occupation.
-For more information visit STC website.
+Services include programs that will enhance or improve the academic, technical, and employability skills of special population students.
+Southeastern Technical College is committed to developing and implementing procedures that will encourage and support each student in their pursuit of a rewarding career with emphasis on high skill, high wage, or high demand occupations.
+For more information, visit the STC website.